 The son of an ordained clergyman, Johny Lamb was initially raised on the Shetland island of Unst; he’s always been fascinated with the sea and the fisheries.
 His favourite books are Moby Dick and The Tin Drum.
 As a child he was once in hospital for so long that they made him go to school there, and as a result he now only has one functioning kidney.
 He has lived all over the British Isles, and has toured extensively throughout Europe.
 His life revolves around folk music and he believes strongly in innovation and change in traditional music rather than preservation of repertoire, as “a museum piece cannot be a ‘living’ tradition.”

-To date, Thirty Pounds of Bone has released three full-length albums and several EPs across a scattering of labels.
+To date, Thirty Pounds of Bone has released four full-length albums and several EPs across a scattering of labels.
 The first was cast onto our shores in 2006, the bold, innovative and beautiful, Homesick Children of Migrant Mothers (Drift Records), followed by the EP, And They Go Down To It In Ships (Woodland Recordings) in 2009.

 In 2010, Thirty Pounds of Bone joined the ranks of Armellodie to release his second full-length album, Method, an album that seeks to explore the folksinger’s contradictory status as an outsider, often recording and touring alone, a situation seemingly at odds with folk’s suggestion of community.
 The result is a record fraught with geographic dissatisfaction, heartbreak, ghosts, isolation and drunkenness.
 Sitting uncomfortably somewhere between auto-biography and allegory the songs take in real life events and fantastical narrative concerning relationships, the dangers of being eaten by the dead and the difficulties of communicating when at sea.